 4. Calm down before you swim

-When you’re nervous, you are likely to take larger gulps of air than normal, thus increasing the amount of air you ingest while swimming.
-Before jumping onto the water, try calming exercises like yoga, stretching, and taking slow deep breaths.
+When you’re nervous, you are likely to take larger gulps of air than normal.
+It increases the amount of air you ingest while swimming.
+Before jumping onto the water, try calming exercises.
+These can be like yoga, stretching, and taking slow deep breaths.
 Being calm helps you take natural, controlled breaths in the pool.

 5. Pay attention to your breathing techniques

-Similar to your pre-workout meals, you should also be aware of your breathing techniques and take smaller, more frequent breaths.
+Similar to your pre-workout meals, you should also be aware of your breathing techniques.
+You should take smaller, more frequent breaths.
 No matter how rapidly or vigorously you swim, try not to take large gulps of air.
 Increasing your breathing rate allows you to prevent taking in more air than you need.

 For instance, if you usually gasp a big amount of air on every third stroke while performing the front crawl, you may switch to taking smaller breaths with every other stroke.
 If you’re unsure, you may consult your swim coach about your breathing techniques in the water.